 Stephen Farthing has exhibited extensively in one man shows since his first solo exhibition held at the Royal College of Art Gallery, London in 1977.
 His work, representing Britain, was shown at the Sao Paulo Biennale in 1989, leading to many further solo shows in the UK and abroad, including South America and Japan.
 He has also participated in many group exhibitions since 1975, including the John Moores Liverpool Exhibitions, in which he was a Prize Winner in 1976, 1980, 1982, 1987, 1991, 1993, 1997 and 1999.
 He was represented by The Edward Totah Gallery in London and New York until Edwards's death in 1997.

 Farthing was Artist in Residence at the Hayward Gallery, London in 1989.
 He was elected Royal Academician in 1998 and in 2000 was made an Emeritus Fellow of St Edmund Hall, Oxford.
 In 2000, Duckworth published, The Intelligent Persons Guide to Modern Art.
-He was executive director of the New York Academy of Art from September 2000 until August 2004 when he was appointed Rootstein Hopkins Research Chair of Drawing at the university of Arts London; he now lives and works in New York and London.
+He was executive director of the New York Academy of Art from September 2000 until August 2004 when he was appointed Rootstein Hopkins Research Chair of Drawing at the university of Arts London, which he has held until 2017.
+Stephen now lives and works in New York and London.

 Born in London in 1960, Andrew Graham-Dixon is one of the leading art critics and presenters of arts television in the English-speaking world.
 He has presented numerous landmark series on art for the BBC, including the acclaimed A History of British Art, Renaissance and Art of Eternity, as well as numerous individual documentaries on art and artists.
 For more than twenty years he has published a weekly column on art, first in the Independent and, more recently, in the Sunday Telegraph.
 He has written a number of acclaimed books, on subjects ranging from medieval painting and sculpture to the art of the present.